AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection

 \subsection{Experimental Setup}

 \parabf{Bug Reporter.} As \poc generation approaches (both \tool and baselines) require a bug report as input, we implement a basic agentic bug reporter following the recent KNighter work~\cite{knighter} in our evaluation.
-We refer to it as \simplereporter and use it across \tool and baselines for a fair comparison.
+We refer to it as \simplereporter in this paper and use it across \tool and baselines for a fair comparison.
 The reporter uses historical bug-fixing commits as bug patterns to find additional bugs.
 It first selects commits within a time window, then iteratively constructs patterns from the commits.
 For each pattern, the reporter searches for similar buggy code in the codebase and generates candidate bug reports.
-We acknowledge that there is space to improve the bug reporter to generate more candidate reports, but it is orthogonal to the effectiveness of \tool.
-In our evaluation, we found that \simplereporter produces a sufficient number of true bugs to study the effectiveness of \tool.
-We leave it as part of future work to further improve the bug reporter.
+Improving the reporter to generate more candidate reports is orthogonal to \tool and left as future work.
+In our evaluation, \simplereporter already produces enough true bugs to study \tool's effectiveness.

-\parabf{Systems Under Test (\sut{s}).} We evaluate \tool on real-world and large-scale systems.
+\parabf{Systems Under Test (\suts).} We evaluate \tool on real-world and large-scale systems.
 We select \numSUT software across different domains that are widely used by billions of users across the world.
-The systems are listed in \autoref{tab:bugs}.
+The systems are listed in \autoref{tab:projects}.
 Nine of these systems have over 10K stars on GitHub and {six of the systems have over one million lines of code}.